dsmilne3/ai-video-analyzer/README.md

 Automatically evaluate demo videos using AI.
 This project implements a **local-first pipeline** with optional cloud API escalation for cost optimization.

+> **⚠️ Virtual Environment Required**: All commands must be run within the project's virtual environment.
+Use `./activate.sh` to set it up and activate it automatically.

 ## Features

 ✅ **Implemented (High-Priority Capabilities)**